Elisabeth Frink: Career

-However, despite the potential for conflict, the retrospective was a success and spurred the art world to hold more exhibitions of Frink's worth, with four solo exhibitions and several group ones coming in the following year.
+However, despite the potential for conflict, the retrospective was a success and spurred the art world to hold more exhibitions of Frink's work, with four solo exhibitions and several group exhibitions scheduled for the following year.
 Tirelessly, Frink continued to accept commissions and sculpt, as well as serve on advisory committees, meet art students who had expressed an interest in her work, and pursue other public commitments.

-Having been elected a full Academician at the Royal Academy in 1979, there were moves to make the 54-year-old sculptor the first female president of the academy, Frink however did not want the post and it went instead to Roger de Grey.
+Having been elected a full Academician at the Royal Academy in 1979, there were moves to make the 54-year-old sculptor the first female president of the academy, Frink however declined the post and it went instead to Roger de Grey.

 Frink kept up this hectic pace of sculpting and exhibiting until early 1991, when an operation for cancer of the oesophagus caused an enforced break.
 However, short weeks later Frink was again creating sculptures and preparing for solo exhibitions.
 In September, she underwent further surgery.
 Again, Frink did not let this hold her back, proceeding with a planned trip for exhibitions to New Orleans, Louisiana, and New York City.
 The exhibitions were a success, but Frink's health was clearly deteriorating.
 Despite this, she was working on a colossal statue, Risen Christ, for Liverpool Cathedral.
 This sculpture would prove to be her last; just one week after its installation, Frink died from cancer on 18 April 1993, aged 62, in Blandford Forum, Dorset.
 Stephen Gardiner, Frink's official biographer, argued that this final sculpture was appropriate: "This awesome work, beautiful, clear and commanding, a vivid mirror-image of the artist's mind and spirit, created against fearful odds, was a perfect memorial for a remarkable great individual."

 Exhibitions

 Frink's first solo exhibition was held at St George's Gallery, London in 1955.
 In 1958 she joined the Waddington Galleries, London.
 Between 1959 and 1972 Frink exhibited with regularity (usually one show every year) at the Waddington Galleries.
 In the 1960s she was also represented by the Bertha Schaefer Gallery in New York City.
 1971 saw Frink first exhibit in the Royal Academy, London as part of the Summer Exhibition.
 In the same year, Frink was elected an Associate of the Royal Academy.
 In 1974, Frink began exhibiting with Beaux Arts (Patricia and Reg Singh).
 Terry Dintenfass became Elisabeth Frink’s American gallerist starting in 1979 and the two women forged a lasting friendship.
 The Dintenfass Gallery had comprehensive one person shows in 1979, 1983, and 1991.
 In 1985, a retrospective of Frink's work was held at the Royal Academy of Art, London.

+In 1990, the National Museum of Women in the Arts displayed Elisabeth Frink: Sculpture and Drawings, 1950-1990, a retrospective of her work.
+The exhibit was accompanied by catalog written by Bryan Robertson (ISBN 978-0-940-97913-0).